Unity-Technologies/com.unity.cinemachine/Documentation/cinemachine.md

 For this component to work properly, the vcam's LookAt target must be null.
 The Follow target will define what the camera is looking at.

-If the Follow target is a CinemachineTargetGroup, then additional controls will be available to dynamically adjust the camera’s view in order to frame the entire group.
+If the Follow target is a CinemachineTargetGroup, then additional controls will be available to dynamically adjust the camera's view in order to frame the entire group.

 Although this component was designed for orthographic cameras, it works equally well with persective cameras and can be used in 3D environments.